Narsimha1202/ChatApp-using-PHP-MySQL-JavaScript/README.md

 - Messages sent between users will appear in real-time in their respective chat boxes.
 - Logout from the application anytime using the provided logout button.

-# Contributing
-Contributions to this project are welcome!
-If you'd like to contribute, please follow the standard GitHub workflow:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Create a new Pull Request.

 # Preview
 # Signup: ![Signup](https://github.com/Narsimha1202/ChatApp-using-PHP-MySQL-JavaScript/assets/98202100/f9ad2ba6-aee0-4399-bad1-bd59e080057d)